KLIPSCH FORTE and FORTE II

 CROSSOVER MODS

-On my original Forte crossover I kept the stock values and switched out the factory film caps for Dayton 1% PPs an audio-quality resistor and upgraded the woofer's electrolytic capacitor.
+In the 2000s on my Forte I crossover I kept the stock values and switched out the film caps for Dayton 1% PPs, an audio-quality resistor, and upgraded the woofer's electrolytic capacitor.
 I also upgraded the tweeter coil to a larger gauge air coil.
 In 2008 I replaced the tweeter and midrange diaphragms with new factory versions to refresh them.
 I found the speakers clear and open with a natural, dynamic sound.

 Very interesting is a 40 ohm 5W resistor paralleled with the tweeter on both model Fortes.
 Rather than attenuate the tweeter to match the other drivers the purpose of a paralleled resistor is to suppress anomalies and distortion at the tweeter's Fs (resonant frequency).
 An Fs is typically an octave or so lower than a tweeter's rolloff and can add harshness to the output if unchecked.
 However, the factory resistor is marked with a "J" which makes it 5% tolerance, pretty sloppy in the 21st century.
 I measured mine and one was 40 ohms the other was 39.2, almost an ohm difference.
 Not earth shattering but I prefer components to be audio-grade and tightly matched.
 And what a great part to upgrade: a resistor in parallel with the tweeter.